The Evolution of NHL Goalie Masks: From Jacques Plante to Modern Birdcage Style

 How Goalie Masks Are Made

 Higgins would make a mold of the netminders’ face.
 The goalie would wear a woman’s stocking over his face, with a small hole cut out for the mouth opening for breathing.
 Higgins then applied vaseline and plaster over the covered front.
-As the application hardened, the goalie breathes through a straw.
+As the application hardened, the goalie breathed through a straw.

 Gerry Cheevers